 We believe that CRISPR/Cas9 is a versatile technology that can be used to disrupt, delete, correct or insert genes.
 We intend to take advantage of the versatility and modularity of the CRISPR/Cas9 system to adapt and rapidly customize individual components for specific disease applications.
 Consequently, we believe that CRISPR/Cas9 may form the basis of a new class of therapeutics with the potential to treat both rare and common diseases.
 Given the advantages of CRISPR/Cas systems, multiple academic groups have developed new technologies based on CRISPR/Cas9, such as base editing and prime editing.
-While still nascent, such new CRISPR/Cas-based technologies could have advantages over existing gene-editing technologies, including CRISPR/Cas9 technologies, in select applications.
+While still nascent, such new CRISPR/Cas-based technologies could have advantages over existing gene editing technologies, including CRISPR/Cas9 technologies, in select applications.
+As a result, we have continued to invest in broadening our CRISPR platform so we can employ a variety of technologies as appropriate.